-Student Withdrawals: A student desiring to withdraw from a course after the add/drop period must initiate withdrawal procedures by completing the withdrawal form and submitting it prior to the published deadline.
-Withdrawals are not official until the completed withdrawal form is received, approved and processed by Student Services or eLearning.
+A student desiring to withdraw from a course after the add/drop period must initiate withdrawal procedures by completing the withdrawal form and submitting it prior to the published deadline.
+Withdrawals are not official until the completed withdrawal form is received, approved and processed by Student Services or eServices.
 The student is solely responsible to ensure the accuracy of the course(s) and section number(s) from which he/she wishes to withdraw.
-Students can withdraw through eServices.
-Students cannot withdraw by phone or via their MySeminoleState account.
+Students cannot withdraw by phone or via the MySeminoleState portal.

 The final withdrawal date shall be interpreted to mean the point by which midterm assessments are completed.
 This will be the day that is closest to, but not to exceed, 61 percent of the total class days for that class.
-Withdrawal deadlines for the term are published in the official College Catalog academic calendar section.
+Withdrawal deadlines for the term are published in the official College Catalog.

 State Board Rule specifies that students are permitted a maximum of three attempts per course.
 Upon the third attempt, students must pay full cost of tuition.
 Students are not permitted to withdraw from the course and will receive a grade for that course.